viet34tqc/notebook/monorepo.md

 ## Benefits

-- Simple dependancy management: all dependancies are sharing and hosted in the same repo
+- Code sharing: all dependancies are sharing and hosted in the same repo.
+For example: admin dashboard and client app using the same component library packages, shared types between server and client (**Most important**)
+- Single source of truth: one version of every dependency means there are not versioning conflicts and no dependency hell
 - Consistency: all the packages will be enforced to use the same code standards
 - Visibility: everyone are informed of any updates in all packages => better collaboration
-- Single source of truth: one version of every dependency means there are not versioning conflicts and no dependency hell

-## When to use

-When a project has a core package surrounded with various add-ons; this is for example the case for Babel.

-When you need to publish multiple packages and want to avoid your contributors having to open PRs on many separate repositories whenever they want to make a change.
-This is for example the case for Jest.

 ## Drawbacks

 - Hard to maintain when the codebase grows

+## When to use

+- When a project has a core package surrounded with various add-ons; this is for example the case for Babel.

+## When not to use

+- When you need to limit the access control based on the specific roles.
+For example, in the monorepo, there is a private package and only some members of the team can get access to it

 ## How